The #1 Clay Used by Estheticians

 Green Clay was once primarily mined in France from old volcano sites that range in depth from 100 feet to thousands of feet below ground.
 As word spread of this green facial wonder and it's skin healing characteristics, other miners discovered deposits of similar material in Wyoming, Montana and some European countries.

-Once quarry mined, green clay is then dried in the sun to remove excess water, ground by huge hydraulic crushers and then pulverized into ultra fine powder.
-From there it is once more laid out in the sun to dry.
+Once quarry mined, green clay is then dried in the sun to remove excess water and ground into a fine powder.
 The clay we use in our soap is sourced from Southern France.

 Why is it Beneficial to Use on Skin?

-Because of the high mineral content, it is the single most used clay by estheticians during facials to improve the appearance of skin.
 It is also being extensively researched for the prevention and treatment of many bacterial and infectious diseases because of its natural antibiotic behavior.
+Some people even drink it in water daily!